booksbyus/zguide/site/content/docs/chapter8.md

 * A hash of groups for other peers, which we update with information from <tt>HELLO</tt>, <tt>JOIN</tt>, and <tt>LEAVE</tt> commands;
 * A hash of peers for each group, which we update with the same three commands.

-At this stage, I'm starting to get pretty happy with the binary serialization (our codec generator from “Advanced Architecture using ZeroMQ”), which handles lists and dictionaries as well as strings and integers.
+At this stage, I'm starting to get pretty happy with the binary serialization (our codec generator from [Chapter 7 - Advanced Architecture using ZeroMQ](chapter7#advanced-architecture)), which handles lists and dictionaries as well as strings and integers.

 This version is tagged in the repository as v0.2.0 and you can [download the tarball](https://github.com/zeromq/zyre/tags) if you want to check what the code looked like at this stage.